Productive Blogger: Promotion vs. Production

 If your goal is just to get them to give you a link, you are going about it wrong.
 If your goal is to actually develop friendships, you are headed down the right road.

 Technorati is a great place to find peers.
-Start with people who have similar Technorati and Alexa ranking.
-Also look for people have a similar number of RSS subscribers.
+Start with people who have a similar Technorati and Alexa ranking.
+Also, look for people that have a similar number of RSS subscribers.
 You’ll have an easier time connecting with your peers than trying to get in direct contact with the writers for the most popular blog on the internet.

 Submit Tips to Top Blogs in Niche